-As of January 2009, Shenandoah University’s Northern Virginia Campus relocated to a new facility and home.
-Named Scholar Plaza, the facility will continue offering programs in Nursing, Respiratory Care, Business, and Education.
-The new Northern Virginia Campus more than doubles the previous building’s size to more than 20,000 square feet.
+The facility offers programs in Nursing, Respiratory Care, Occupational Therapy, Physical Therapy and Education.
 Facilities include seven classrooms, a 100 seat lecture/activity room, a computer laboratory, a student lounge area, a library study area, 12 staff/faculty offices and three nursing laboratories that contain simulation equipment.
-The campus also includes a conference room and a large kitchen/lunch room.
+The campus also includes a large kitchen and lunch room.

 School of Nursing